WHAT IS PALM OIL, WHERE IS IT USED AND WHY?

 THE IMPACT OF NON-SUSTAINABLE PALM OIL SOURCING ON RETAILERS AND BRANDS?

 Iceland hit the headlines after announcing their plan to become the first UK supermarket to stop using palm oil in their own branded products, from 2019 onwards.
+It narrowly missed its own deadline but has now succeeded in its pledge.

 Until such a time as there is genuinely sustainable palm oil that contains zero deforestation, we are saying no to palm oil…we think it's the right thing to do.Richard WalkerIceland Managing Director